 - Closer to home, the L3Harris Airline Academy was delighted to welcome Ryanair to its London Training Centre in September to speak with our cadets.
 Following the visit 15 L3Harris graduates started Type Rating training.

 - In the US regional airlines have returned to our Flight Academy in Sanford Florida, visiting campus to speak with cadets and CFIs about pilot pathways and career opportunities.
 In fact, five of our recent graduates just joined PSA Airlines to begin their pilot careers!

 These are just some of the good news stories out there.
 Yes, there is still some way to go to get back to the pre-pandemic levels of 2019, but the green shoots of recovery are starting to grow.
 As global vaccination levels rise and government-imposed travel restrictions are lifted traveller numbers will continue to increase, driving demand for more flights, more aircraft and more pilots – some industry experts are even predicting the next pilot shortage (Source).

 So, if an aspiring pilot were to ask me the question; ‘is now a good time to start my pilot training?’
 I would answer with some confidence, ‘yes’.
-Our UK and EASA Integrated ATPL training takes approximately 72 weeks to complete and our FAA programmes approximately 52 weeks.
+Our Integrated ATPL training takes approximately 72 weeks to complete and our FAA programmes approximately 52 weeks.
 That puts us into 2023 when industry consensus forecasts commercial flying will be back at pre-pandemic levels.
 That means when you graduate the pilot job market will be much stronger and the industry back into growth.